RAAF Base Pearce PFAS Investigation

 Human Health and Ecological Risk Assessment

 Based on the DSI findings, a Human Health and Ecological Risk Assessments (HHERA) commenced in late 2016.
-The HHERA will evaluate potential PFAS exposure risks to the human population and ecology.
-The HHERA report is expected to be published and communicated to the community by mid 2018.
+The HHERA will evaluate potential exposure pathways to people, plants and animals and will be used to inform potential actions to reduce PFAS exposure.
+The HHERA report is expected to be published in mid 2018.
+When the HHERA Report is published Defence will hold a community event to present the findings of the Report.
 Initial findings of the HHERA can be found in the November Investigation Update factsheet.

 The findings from the investigations will be used to identify and prioritise site specific management actions to address PFAS contamination.

 Defence is committed to regularly updating the community throughout the investigation.
-As well as community information sessions, updates are provided through the project website, direct mail and information sheets as new information becomes available.
+As well as community engagement events, updates are provided through the project website, newsletters and factsheets as new information becomes available.